futpix/caravans-in-australia/content/review/213-Domain-Caravans-Discoverance-DT21-A.md

   ogtitle: "Should I buy Discoverance DT21 A by Domain Caravans?"
   ogdescription: "The Domain Caravans Discoverance DT21 A is classed as Unknown Type, and sleeps 4 people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Domain Caravans"]
-tags: ["Sleeps 4", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.4"
 totalHeight: ""